 The vision of LCU is to be the leading provider of a complete range of financial services in the town and surrounding area of Luseland, Saskatchewan.
 To monitor specific objectives throughout the year that support this vision, we have developed a strategic plan that outlines short and long term goals for LCU.
-Progress to the plan is measured by quarterly reporting back to the board by management on the completion of specific goals.
+Progress to the plan is measured by quarterly reporting to the board by management on the completion of specific goals.

-Our key strategic objectives in 2020, were:
+Our key strategic objectives in 2021, were:

-- 1) Maintain profitability and sustainable growth, - 2) Continue to build strong relationships with our members and community, - 3) Ensure we have the products and services our members want and identify opportunities to collaborate with others to deliver those services, and - 4) Continue to make sure we have effective people in place to deliver the best member service.
+- 1) Maintain profitability and sustainable growth, - 2) Continue to build strong relationships with our members and community, - 3) Ensure we have the products and services our members want and identify opportunities to collaborate with others to deliver those services, and - 4) Continue to make sure we have highly trained, effective people in place to deliver the best member service.

-We, at LCU, are pleased to continue to meet and exceed our strategic objectives in 2020.
-We were able to generate a profit before patronage of \$848,893 and grew our assets by 10.35% and equity by 6.92%.
-We continue to build strong relationships by welcoming 83 new members to LCU, granting 294 loans to our members, donating almost 16 thousand dollars to worthwhile causes, and being a leader at community events whenever we can.
-We welcomed Micheal Hagel as our new Loans Officer in April 2020 and he quickly became a valuable member of the team.
+We, at LCU, are pleased to continue to meet and exceed our strategic objectives in 2021.
+We were able to generate a profit before patronage of \$1,007,095 and grew our assets by 8.78% and equity by 7.84%.
+We continued to build strong relationships by welcoming 132 new members to LCU, granting 308 loans to our members, donating over \$38,000 dollars to worthwhile causes, and being a leader at community events whenever we can.
+We are moving towards a new online banking platform called Xpress which will be ready for our members to use in Summer 2022.

 Building and maintaining strong relationships is at the core of our business.
 Meeting the goal of our vision requires LCU to always continue to focus on relationships; relationships with potential members, current members, other Credit Unions, our staff, our community and many more.
-We look forward to continuing to building, strengthening our relationships.
+We look forward to continuing to build upon and strengthen our relationships.